2017 COMMUNITY ENGAGEMENT RESIDENCY:

 The 2017 Community Engagement Resident artist is Julie Tolentino.
 For a full year, HMD is supporting Tolentino in working intensively with a small cohort of artists, selected by Tolentino herself, to share art practices, investigate ideas of sanctuary, precarity and advocacy, and create new work.
-Artists participating in The Hard Corps include Maurya Kerr, Amara Tabor Smith, Xandra Ibarra, and Larry Arrington.
+Artists participating include Maurya Kerr, Amara Tabor Smith, Xandra Ibarra, and Larry Arrington.

 As part of their year-long engagement, Tolentino, with Maurya Kerr, Amara Tabor Smith, Xandra Ibarra, and Larry Arrington, will show A.U.L.E., an in-process exploration, and offer a public discussion with Tolentino's long-term colleagues, Debra Levine and Scot Nakagawa.
 This unique event, part of the 2017 Bridge Project, Radical Movements, is Sunday November 12 at the Joe Goode Annex.